| Internet-Draft | AAuth-R3 | August 2026 |

 An R3 document is a JSON object published by the resource at a URI.
 It describes the authorization semantics for a class of access: what operations are covered (in vocabulary format), what the access means in human terms, and what consequences it carries.¶

 The document MUST be served over HTTPS.
-The resource MUST require a valid HTTP Message Signature on requests to R3 document URIs, and MUST reject requests that are not signed by the resource's AS.
+The resource MUST require a valid HTTP Message Signature on requests to R3 document URIs, and MUST reject requests not signed by the AS or the PS entitled to that document Section 11.1.
 Agents cannot fetch R3 documents.¶

 {